jpulse-net/jpulse-framework/docs/dev/work-items.md

 - enhance === view.load( /error/index.shtml ) log to show additional details on what is wrong, likely in followup log entry
-- ptester8 -- duplicate username
-- how to i18n site specific messages?

 Misc: